mhhollomon/codevamping-blog/content/page/comment-systems-for-static-websites.md

     </td>
 <tr>
     <td><a href="https://www.talkyard.io/">TalkYard</a></td>
-    <td><a href="https://github.com/debiki/talkyard">OPen Source</a> so you
+    <td><a href="https://github.com/debiki/talkyard">Open Source</a> so you
     could host yourself.
-Hosted option is free for less than 24 posts per *year*</a>
+Hosted option has a low cost (1 Euro/month) plan for 100 new comments per month.
+    <br>[<i>Assuming this is hosted in Europe, is there a GDPR implications for
+    US citizens?</i>]
     </td>
 </tr>
 <tr>
     <td><a href="https://utteranc.es/">Utterances</a></td>
     <td>Stores the comments as comments against github issues.
 Each issue will
     represent the comments for a particular page.
 You can control association.
-The workflow is one by calling GitHub API in javascript directly from your page.
+The workflow is done by calling GitHub API in javascript directly from your page.
     <br>[<i>Does require that the commenter be a GitHub user.
 This is what I am
     currently using on this wesite.</i>]
     </td>